waipingng/ML-course-fp/README.md

 ### Data Specification

-The dataset consists of web-scraped historical race records from the Japan Jockey Association (JRA).
-Each row represents the performance of a single horse in a single race.
+The dataset consists of web-scraped historical race records from https://en.netkeiba.com/ Each row represents the performance of a single horse in a single race.
 The following columns are included:

 - **Race ID**: Unique identifier for each race
 - **Race Name / Race Time**: Name and scheduled time of the race